Lee Sharpe

-Lee Stuart Sharpe (born 27 May 1971) is an English professional golfer, former professional footballer, sports television pundit and reality television personality.
+Lee Stuart Sharpe (born 27 May 1971) is an English former professional footballer, sports television pundit, reality television personality and golfer.

-As a player was predominantly a left winger from 1988 to 2004, he notably played in the Premier League for Manchester United, Leeds United and Bradford City and in Serie A for Sampdoria.
+As a player, Sharpe was predominantly a left winger from 1988 to 2004.
+He notably played in the Premier League for Manchester United, Leeds United and Bradford City and in Serie A for Sampdoria.
 He also had spells in the Football League with Torquay United, Portsmouth and Exeter City before wrapping his career up in Iceland with Grindavík and in non-league football with Garforth Town.
-Sharpe's spell at Manchester United lasted from 1988 until 1996 where he won several league titles, the FA Cup and the League Cup.
+Sharpe's spell at Manchester United lasted eight years, during which he won three Premier League titles, two FA Cups, the Football League Cup, three FA Charity Shields and a European Cup Winners' Cup.
 He won a total of eight caps for England as well as one cap for the B team.

-He retired from professional football in 2003, but achieved renewed fame after a number of reality television appearances.
-Notable appearances include Celebrity Wrestling, Celebrity Love Island, Dancing on Ice and a minor role in Coronation Street.
+He retired from professional football in 2003, but achieved renewed fame after a number of reality television appearances on the likes of Celebrity Wrestling, Celebrity Love Island and Dancing on Ice, among others.
 He has also worked as a pundit largely abroad on international coverage of the Premier League for both ESPN Star and the Abu Dhabi Sports Channel.

 In 2021, Sharpe began competing in professional golf tournaments.